CS+ (formerly CubeSuite+)

 Quick reference to register information from the editor (and other panels) without having to scan through manuals

-You can refer to the description of an SFR (special function register) or IOR (input/output register) by simply moving the mouse cursor over its name (only for CS+ for CC in projects for the RL78 or RX Family).
+You can refer to the description of an SFR (special function register), IOR (input/output register), or API function generated by the Code Generator by simply hovering the mouse cursor over its name (only for CS+ for CC in projects for the RL78 or RX Family).

 - Editor panel